Setting up a MailChimp account for email marketing is simple, but like with anything, if you aren’t familiar with it, it can seem overwhelming.

 This post will take you through each step for setting up your MailChimp account, so you can send out newsletters like a pro!

 Not sure your website needs a newsletter?
-Click here
+Visit my post Why you should consider having a newsletter.

 Let’s get started